erigontech/diagnostics/README.md

 ## Network Tab

+1. ### Peers data

   Our diagnostics tools allow you to collect and view essential information about network peers, enabling you to monitor and manage your network connections effectively.
 This data includes details about active peers, static peers, total seen peers, and any encountered errors.
 The information is presented in a tabular format, and you can access detailed data for each section by clicking on the respective row.

-### Overview Data Table:
+  #### Overview Data Table:

   - **Active Peers:** Displays the number of currently active peers in the network.
   - **Static Peers:** Indicates the number of static peers defined in your Erigon configuration.